jellyfin-archive/jellyfin-blog/content/posts/android-betas.md

 ## Where do I get the beta?

 The beta releases are only available on the Google Play store or in our own repository.
 Users of F-Droid or the Amazon Appstore can sideload the apk files available in our repository or wait for the release.

+### What about the Amazon Appstore?

+The Amazon Appstore has no options for beta apps.
+Therefore, we unfortunately cannot provide beta versions of the app to users who do not have a Play Store on their device.

 ### Android TV